 Maybe they were the perfect partners.

-The tea she opted to sip on was equal parts delicious and repugnant.
+The tea she sipped on was equal parts delicious and repugnant.
 She wasn’t surprised to find that it was aromatic, perfectly seeped, and just the right temperature.
 Her dry tongue, however, only tasted steaming sewage as she tossed it back in steady gulps.
 Being unable to enjoy one of her favorite beverages around him was a new low reached.

 Sitting among the richest citizens in Kalos, she was less than surprised to see it was the newest Applin phone.
 As she turned it over in her hands, the screen flicked on.
 Splashed across the glass was a selfie of her and Dorien; the one he’d taken of them during the private jet ride to Gloire, which seemed like years ago now.
 She was minutely impressed at how content she looked in the photo, with her head resting on Dorien’s shoulder and a diminutive grin in the crook of the left side of her lip.
 An uninformed party could look at this picture and assume they were a very happy couple.